danriti/moleskine/pycon-2015/README.md

 * That Docker is so hot right now, that I couldn't pass up on checking out [Fire your supervisord: running Python apps on CoreOS][14] by Dan Callahan.
+  But be warned, this isn't a tutorial on Docker, but an introduction into the world of [CoreOS][15].
+So if you've got a solid understanding of Docker, but want to understand how you can deploy it in production, this is a must watch.

 ## Conclusion